PostgreSQL Backup and Recovery

 PostgreSQL hot standby allows read replicas to serve read traffic while staying synchronized with the primary.

-What should teams check first when implementing Hot Standby?
+What should teams check before relying on Hot Standby?